ck090/ocaml-nn/README.md

 The entire OCaml code base is parameterized.
 One can always change them to customize it.

-## Example
+## Example run

-Run the code in `train.ml` to train the NeuralNet model on MNIST-10 dataset.
+Run the code in `train.ml` to train the NeuralNet model on a sample 100 rows MNIST-10 dataset.
+This is provided in the `data/` folder.
 To run do the following, from inside the folder:
 ```
 dune build
 dune exec ./train.exe